Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-\paragraph{FCC-ee} Monolithic Active Pixel Sensors (MAPS) are a leading candidate technology for future collider vertex detectors due to their fine granularity, low material budget, and cost effectiveness.
+\paragraph{FCC-ee} MAPS are a leading candidate technology for future collider vertex detectors due to their fine granularity, low material budget, and cost effectiveness.
 At the FCC-ee, a MAPS-based Inner Vertex Detector with $20\times 20$\,$\mu$m pixels is foreseen in major detector concepts such as IDEA~\cite{IDEAStudyGroup:2025gbt} and CLD.
 Initial projections predict an occupancy in the inner layers that is at the upper end of estimated readout capabilities, primarily driven by low-$p_\mathrm{T}$ $e^+e^-$ pairs from beam-induced background (BIB) processes.
 This necessitates the exploration of a lightweight trigger system that reduces rates without compromising the stringent physics goals.
 Alternatively, if BIB can be mitigated during readout, an innermost pixel layer that is closer to the interaction point could be afforded.

-To that end, we propose a feasibility study for sensors that are not only passive data providers but incorporate intelligence directly on-chip and can be used for data compression and/or filtering directly at the sensor level.
-Inspired by the concept of SmartPixels currently being studied for the HL-LHC~\cite{Dickinson:2023yes,Parpillon:2025tlm}, we propose the idea of intelligent MAPS, ``iMAPS''.
-By embedding AI-based processing capabilities directly into MAPS architectures, track parameter estimation could be achieved in-situ, enabling local BIB suppression.
-Our study will start with obtaining a detailed electromagnetic field map of the sensor, implementing it in a TCAD framework, and carrying out full device-level simulations to evaluate charge transport, collection dynamics, and the feasibility of embedding lightweight AI primitives into the pixel architecture.
+Given that backgrounds and data-rate requirements partially overlap with EIC requirements it is highly likely that this work can benefit synergistically from the MOSAIX work towards a similar goal.

 \paragraph{Muon collider} A muon collider represents a fantastic opportunity to explore the 10 TeV scale in a compact and power efficient machine.
-However, beam-induced background (BIB) due to muon decays near the interaction region pose a significant challenge for the experiment~\cite{Accettura:2023ked}.
+However, BIB due to muon decays near the interaction region pose a significant challenge for the experiment~\cite{Accettura:2023ked}.
 Tungsten nozzles placed in the forward region of the detector convert high energy muon decay products into a shower of $\mathcal{O}(10^8)$ low energy neutrons, photons, and electrons that leak into the detector each bunch crossing.
 BIB tends to produce hits which are out of time with respect to particles produced in collisions and generally do not point back to the interaction region.